barnabysd/vetmedinfrontend/README.md

 2.  **Setup Backend.**

-    Navigate into the new site’s directory, install modules and start it up:
+    Navigate into the code root directory:

     composer install

-    then the procedure to install is as you would any other Drupal 8 website
+    to install modules then the procedure to install is as you would any other Drupal 8 website

 3.  **Setup Frontend.**

     Navigate to the frontend code directory, install modules and start it up.

     ```shell